rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

   generates valid Rust code from the AST
 - `debuginfo` -- tests that run in gdb or lldb and query the debug info
-- `codegen` -- tests that compile and then test the generated LLVM code to make sure that optimizing we want are kicking in etc
+- `codegen` -- tests that compile and then test the generated LLVM code to make sure that the optimizations we want are taking effect.
-- `mir-opt` -- tests that check parts of the generated MIR to make sure we are optimizing etc.
+- `mir-opt` -- tests that check parts of the generated MIR to make sure we are building things correctly or doing the optimizations we expect.
 - `incremental` -- tests for incremental compilation, checking that when certain modifications are performed, we are able to reuse the results from previous compilations.
-- `run-make` -- tests that basically just execute a `Makefile`; the ultimate in flexibility but annoying as all get out to write.
+- `run-make` -- tests that basically just execute a `Makefile`; the ultimate in flexibility but quite annoying to write.
-- `rustdoc` -- tests for rustdoc, making sure that the generated files contain documentation for various entities etc
+- `rustdoc` -- tests for rustdoc, making sure that the generated files contain the expected documentation.
 - `*-fulldeps` -- same as above, but indicates that the test depends on things other than `libstd` (and hence those things must be built)